 Conceptualising a New Rental Service

-Renting is a process that many people will experience in their lifetime and it can be a scary, stressful and overwhelming process.
-Having been a renter myself I was ecstatic when I was asked to collaborate with a small startup to help them conceptualise a new, more intuitive rental service.
+Renting is a process that many people will experience in their lifetime and it can be a stressful and overwhelming process.
+I was asked to collaborate with a small startup to help them conceptualise a new and intuitive rental service.

-Explore how the service might work and establish a proof of concept which could be used to help pitch the service to potential users and investors.
+Explore how the service might work and establish a proof of concept which can be used to help pitch the service to potential users and investors.

-At such a high level of thinking the solution for the service went through so many possible outcomes.
-But without a way to visualise the service, it was difficult to quantify it’s value.
-Creating the prototype helped demonstrate the problem they were solving for and how it could be achieved.
-I was able to used this prototype to present to both stakeholders and potential investors.
+The service went through many different ideas for a business model and possible delivery but without a way to visualise the service, it was difficult to quantify its value.
+The prototype was used to help demonstrate the problem they were solving for and how it could be achieved.
+It was used to present to both investors and stakeholders to get buy-in.